fabiomcosta/mootools-meio-autocomplete/README.md

             }
         },
         listOptions: {
             width: 'field',     // you can pass any other value settable by set('width') to the list container
+            container: 'body', // CSS selector representing the element that the list is going to be inserted
             classes: {
                 container: 'ma-container',
                 hover: 'ma-hover',        // applied to the focused options